AbundanceChommy/ChiomaCybersecurityAwareness2025/README.md

 ---

 ## About This Repository
-This repository contains my personal notes from **Cybersecurity Awareness Month 2025**.
-Each day covers a unique cybersecurity topic designed to help both tech and non-tech audiences understand online safety.
+This repository contains my personal notes from **Cybersecurity Awareness Month 2025** designed to help both tech and non-tech audiences understand online safety.

 ---